ManApart/quest-command/readme.md

 * Redo location system so it's not so nested?
 * First time hints
 * preferences for what messages show
+* Break scope manager and item manager listeners into own classes
+* properties vs soul with items, what to do?
+* Junit esque code to build and run with a compound command

+Items/Activators have list of behavior recipies behavior recipies: name, array of params behaviors are list of triggered conditions + list of params

 **Validation tools**
 * Seperate from test suite